 Bulletproof Handyman

-What Can a Handyman Do in Saint Mary's in Saint Mary's County, Maryland?
+What Can a Handyman Do Without a License in Saint Mary's in Saint Mary's County, Maryland?

 In Saint Mary’s County, Maryland, most “handyman” work is legal without a state contractor license only if it stays under Maryland’s Home Improvement contractor threshold (small, minor repairs) and does not include regulated trades (electrical, plumbing, HVAC/gas) that require separate licenses.
 For most residential repair/replace/alter/improve jobs above the small-job threshold, Maryland requires Home Improvement Contractor (HIC) registration through the Maryland Home Improvement Commission (MHIC) and a surety bond.